 All these things – even the cauliflower – are great ideas.
 But a great idea isn’t enough.
 Even a really, really great idea at the wrong time won’t do as well as an OK idea at the perfect time.
 But these things kicked OFF last year because 2018 was the year of the woke.

 Stacey Dooley even got in on the debate.
-A woman – whose repertoire of investigative journalism in the same year tackled domestic violence against women in Russia, sex slavery within Isis, and whether or not sex offenders deserve a second chance – noticed the murmuring getting louder.
-She deemed the environmental impact of fast fashion – our insatiable appetite for consuming garments – worthy of her hour-long slot on BBC.
+She is a woman whose repertoire of investigative journalism in the same year tackled domestic violence against women in Russia.
+Then she looked at sex slavery within Isis and whether or not sex offenders deserve a second chance.
+She noticed the murmuring getting louder.
+Stacy deemed the environmental impact of fast fashion – our insatiable appetite for consuming garments – worthy of her hour-long slot on BBC.

-It is now generally accepted that this age group is the most socially and environmentally conscious that has ever been, and I’m not a show off but I’m telling you now, my recycle bin is definitely the most used (and most correctly used) on my road.
+It is now generally accepted that this age group is the most socially and environmentally conscious that has ever been.
+And I’m not a show off but I’m telling you now, my recycle bin is definitely the most used (and most correctly used) on my road.

 For the case of conscious fashion, it’s fair to say that this is the perfect time.